- Here’s my personal experience using a 75% layout mechanical keyboard.

-- I’ve been on a quest to find the best small form factor keyboard that’s also practical and I’ve finally settled for the 75% layout.
+- I’ve been on a quest to find the best small form factor keyboard that’s also practical and I’ve finally settled for the 75 percent keyboard layout.

 - It’s the best no-compromise form factor and I’ve been using one for the past couple of years.